Peltola, 1st Alaska Native in Congress, wins full term

 “Now, I’m a real congressman for all Alaska,” she said.
 Young often referred to himself that way.
 Peltola has described his legacy as one of bipartisanship and building support for Alaska interests in Congress.

-Peltola, a state lawmaker from the small rural hub community of Bethel for 10 years, ending in 2009, surprised many with her fourth place finish in the June special primary, in which she emerged from a field of 48 candidates that included current state and local officeholders.
+Peltola was a state lawmaker from the small rural hub community of Bethel for 10 years, ending in 2009.
+She surprised many with her fourth place finish in the June special primary, in which she emerged from a field of 48 candidates that included current state and local officeholders.
 That finish was enough to send her to the special election.

 During the campaign, she cast herself as a coalition builder, emphasized a desire for more civility in politics and sought to stay out of the sniping between Palin and Begich.
 Peltola, who most recently worked for a commission whose goal is to rebuild salmon in Alaska’s Kuskokwim River, raised concerns with ocean productivity and cited a need to preserve struggling fisheries.